exterosgit/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-location | The name of a store, shop, or specific zone/region to retrieve. date | Date of Customer Traffic to retrieve.
+location | The name of a store, shop, or specific zone/region to retrieve. date | Date of impression Traffic to retrieve.
 Use format “yyyy-MM-dd".

 ## Get Discovery Counts